ehan03/UFC-Predict/README.md

 # UFC-Predict

-## Motivation

-Apply machine learning and optimization techniques to generate alpha in the UFC betting market.
+_Applying machine learning and optimization techniques to generate alpha in the UFC betting market_

-## Background Information
+## Background

 ### The UFC